School district approves Portland teachers contract

-PORTLAND — The School Board approved a new, three-year contract with the teachers union at its Sept.
-24 meeting.
-The vote confirms a tentative agreement reached this past summer.
+PORTLAND — The School Board approved a new, three-year contract with the teachers union on Sept.
+24. The vote confirms a tentative agreement reached this past summer.

 Highlights of the contract include a 1% increase in salary the first year and a 2.5% increase in the second and third years, among other provisions.